HiroakiMikami/jlenv/README.md

 prefer not to use shell integration, you may simply set the `JLENV_VERSION` variable yourself:

-    $ export JLENV_VERSION=jruby-1.7.1
+    $ export JLENV_VERSION=jjulia-1.7.1

 ### jlenv versions

-Lists all Ruby versions known to jlenv, and shows an asterisk next to the currently active version.
+Lists all Julia versions known to jlenv, and shows an asterisk next to the currently active version.

     $ jlenv versions
       1.8.7-p352
       1.9.2-p290
     * 1.9.3-p327 (set by /Users/sam/.jlenv/version)
-      jruby-1.7.1
+      jjulia-1.7.1
       rbx-1.2.4
       ree-1.8.7-2011.03

 ### jlenv version

-Displays the currently active Ruby version, along with information on how it was set.
+Displays the currently active Julia version, along with information on how it was set.

     $ jlenv version